-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
-OptionsHouse charges more than Interactive Brokers for placing regular stock trades ($4.95 and $0.00 (the broker charges a per share rate instead), respectively).
-With options, the base fees charged are $4.95 (OptionsHouse) and $0.00 (Interactive Brokers).
-Each contract then costs $0.70 at Interactive Brokers and $0.50 at OptionsHouse for a difference in price of $0.20 per contract.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+OptionsHouse charges more than Interactive Brokers for placing regular stock trades ($4.95 and $0 (the broker charges a per share rate instead), respectively).
+For options trading, OptionsHouse has a base fee of $4.95, and Interactive Brokers a base fee of $0.
+OptionsHouse's per contract rate of $0.50 is less than Interactive Brokers which charges $0.70.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Next to commission rates, being able to trade the instrument you want is important.
-Interactive Brokers alongside OptionsHouse offer clients Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Interactive Brokers trails OptionsHouse by 4,249.00 total funds, with OptionsHouse offering 12275 and Interactive Brokers offering 8026.
-Commission free ETFs also should not be forgotten, Interactive Brokers offers 33 versus OptionsHouse's total of 5.
+Next to commission rates, being able to trade what you want is important.
+Interactive Brokers and OptionsHouse provide clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Interactive Brokers trails OptionsHouse by 2,224 total mutual funds, with OptionsHouse offering 12275 and Interactive Brokers offering 10051.
+Commission free ETFs can also be valuable for customers, with Interactive Brokers having the upper hand thanks to its 45 available commission free ETFs compared to OptionsHouse's offering of 5.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Interactive Brokers and OptionsHouse both have virtual trading.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Interactive Brokers alongside OptionsHouse offer virtual trading.
 Taking a look at mobile trading, Interactive Brokers along with OptionsHouse both support the iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Neither Interactive Brokers nor OptionsHouse offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and trading on the go, Interactive Brokers posted awards for Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2014, while OptionsHouse found itself with Best in Class - Mobile Trading.
+Debit Cards are offered by Interactive Brokers while OptionsHouse offers none of these.
+On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers posted awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2018, while OptionsHouse found itself with Best in Class - Mobile Trading.

-Overall, both Interactive Brokers and OptionsHouse are rated 4.00 stars.
+Overall, both Interactive Brokers and OptionsHouse share a rating of 4.00 stars.